zj6882917/aakinshin.net/_posts/en/dotnet/ryujit-rc-and-constant-folding.md

 }
 ```

-then RyuJIT apply constant folding, the expression will be precalculated.
+then RyuJIT applies constant folding, the expression will be precalculated.
 As a result of the discussion, it was decided: RyuJIT shouldn't behave like this.
 So, another ticked was created: [coreclr/issues/987](https://github.com/dotnet/coreclr/issues/987).
-We will hope that the CoreCLR team will fix it before the RyuJIT release date.

 ### Links